pUrGe12/pUrGe12.github.io/content/blog/creating_a_esp32_wifi_deauther.md

 [taxonomies]
-categories = ["Hacking", "Hardware"] tags = ["Hardware", "Networks", "Cysec", "blog"]
+categories = ["Hacking", "Hardware"] tags = ["Hardware", "Networks", "Cysec", "blog", "ESP32"]

 [extra]
 lang = "en"
 +++

 ESP32 has a wifi adapter inbuilt.
-It also apparently allows you to send raw wifi packets if you use the ESP-IDF framework and the ieee80211_raw_frame_sanity_check(), an actual bypass that was found after reverse engineering the ESP-IDF source code and binaries.
+It also apparently allows you to send raw wifi packets if you use the ESP-IDF framework and the `ieee80211_raw_frame_sanity_check()`, an actual bypass that was found after reverse engineering the ESP-IDF source code and binaries.

 The reason I wanna do this is because otherwise people won't be incentivised to click on my honepot, 2 reasons for this

 1. It is free and hence less trustworth in the minds of the people
-2. People generally don't check available networks (cause most of the times, it automatically connects)
+2. People generally don't check available networks (cause most of the times, their phones automatically connect)

 If I can broadcast deauthentication frames posing as my insti AP, and then perform a DoS attack, they will be forced to notice my "iitmwifi_6g" and boom, gotcha!